PauliusMacernis/KnowledgeBase/closure.md

   - **Do we need to define routes for static assests we put to `resources/public` folder (the new luminus project)?**
   Assets of this folder are served without the need to define routes for them.

+  - **Which library is the default one handeling input validation in the new luminus project?**
+   Luminus defaults to using the Bouncer library ( https://github.com/leonardoborges/bouncer ) to handle input validation.
+The library provides a straightforward way to check that our parameter map contains the required values.
+   Bouncer uses `bouncer.core/validate` and `bouncer.core/valid?` functions for handling validation.
+These functions each accept a map containing the parameters followed by the validators.
+The former will validate the input and return error messages for any invalid fields, while the latter returns a Boolean value indicating whether the input is valid.